Effective Ratner theorem for ASL(2,R) and gaps in \sqrt{n} modulo 1: Proof of Corollary

-\begin{proof} To prove Proposition~\ref{prop:smoothing}, it suffices to apply Theorem \ref{th:main} to two bounded but glaringly discontinuous functions.
 (Boundedness is assured by reversing the sense of the inequality in \eqref{eq:lambda_smoothing} versus \eqref{eq:lambda_inf}.)
 We therefore approximate functions by smooth analogues first.
-To this end let $\delta\in(0,1/(1+t^2))$; we will choose it later depending on $N$.
+To this end let $\delta\in(0,1/t)$; we will choose it later depending on $N$.
 Fix a left-invariant metric $d$ on $G$ coming from a Riemannian metric tensor, project it to $X$, and call the projected metric $d$, indulging the common abuse of notation.
-Also fix a function $\psi\colon \mathfrak g \to\R$ that is non-negative, supported in the ball of radius $1$ centred at the origin, and smooth.
-Define $\psi_\delta(a) = \delta^{-5} \psi(a/\delta)$, which is non-negative, supported in a ball of radius $\delta$, and smooth by construction.
-When $\delta$ is sufficiently small, $\psi_\delta$ can be thought of as a function on a neighbourhood of the identity in $G$ by inverting the exponential map.
-For $f_1\colon G\to\R$ and $f_2\colon X \to \R$, define their convolution by
+Also write $U_\delta$ for the $\delta$-neighbourhood of $1\in G$.